top of page

 Trooper Christopher M. Gadd

-Christopher was hired by the Washington State Patrol on September 16, 2021, as a trooper cadet assigned to Grandview.
+Christopher Gadd was hired by the Washington State Patrol on September 16, 2021, as a trooper cadet, assigned to Grandview.
 He joined the 116th Trooper Basic Training Class (TBTC) on April 18, 2022.
-He graduated on November 16, 2022 and was assigned to serve in Marysville.
+Trooper Gadd received the Top Academic Award that recognizes the outstanding efforts of the cadet who attains the highest-grade point average compiled in the more than 30 exams necessary for graduation.
+Trooper Gadd was commissioned on November 16, 2022, and was assigned to serve in Marysville.

 Washington State Patrol